Legislate on filtered images and some cosmetic procedures, say MPs

 Meanwhile, dermal fillers should be made prescription-only substances, in line with Botox, the group added.

-The group also called on the Government to do more to understand “rise in body image dissatisfaction across the population including the impact of social media”.
+They also called on the Government to do more to understand the “rise in body image dissatisfaction across the population, including the impact of social media”.

-Chairman of the committee and former health secretary Jeremy Hunt said: “The government must act urgently to end the situation where anyone can carry out non-surgical cosmetic procedures, regardless of training or qualifications.
+Chairman of the committee, former health secretary Jeremy Hunt said: “The Government must act urgently to end the situation where anyone can carry out non-surgical cosmetic procedures, regardless of training or qualifications.

 “We heard of some distressing experiences – a conveyor belt approach with procedures carried out with no questions asked, procedures that have gone wrong, the use of filthy premises.